 ... | rename _ip AS IPAddress

-Rename fields beginning with "foo" to begin with "bar".
+Rename fields that begin with "usr" to begin with "user".

 Rename the "count" field.
 Names with spaces must be enclosed in quotation marks.

 ... | rename count AS "Count of Events"